 John Gross on BBC TV in 1964, aged in his late 20s

-Today is the first anniversary of the death of my father.
-A friend of mine at the BBC very kindly found and gave me three of his TV appearances, dating back to 1964, when he was still in his late 20s.
+A friend of mine at the BBC kindly found and gave me three of my father's TV appearances, dating back to 1964, when he was still in his late 20s.
 I have posted them below.
 I found them interesting viewing in general, not only because they featured my father.
 (They have also been discussed by the editor of The New Criterion here.)
-(In some of these, he languidly smokes on air, which was not unusual in those days.)
+In some of these, he languidly smokes on air, which was not unusual in those days.

 A number of articles marking the first anniversary of John Gross’s death have also appeared in the media in recent days.
-You can read ones from The Spectator and Jewish Chronicle below.
+You can read ones from The Spectator and Jewish Chronicle below, beneath the videos.

 “TAKE IT OR LEAVE IT” -- NOVEMBER 22, 1964, BBC TV